 Translated by Karin Hoffmann

-* All names have been changed for reasons of confidentiality.
+* All names in the story have been changed for reasons of confidentiality.